 Dishonest work will NOT be accepted at all.
 A student committing any offense against academic integrity and honesty may receive from the instructor a failing grade in an assignment, in an exam or in a course, without possibility of withdrawal.
 The nature of the offense may also result in probation, suspension, dismissal, or permanent expulsion as determined by the Academic Dean in consultation with the Dean of Students and the Academic Council.
-Suspension, dismissal, or permanent expulsion will also involve action by the Administrative Committee.

-LANGUAGE PROFICIENCY
+ENGLISH LANGUAGE PROFICIENCY